-Provision of a Shared Medicines Record, supported by a centralised medicines repository that allows access to the list of medicines a patient has previously or is currently taking, regardless of where these originated from or are managed, (e.g. GP, homecare, mental health services, over the counter or other source).
+Provision of a Shared Medicines Record, supported by a centralised medicines repository that allows access to the list of medicines a patient has previously or is currently taking, regardless of where these originated from or are managed, (for example, GP, homecare, mental health services, over the counter or other sources).
 This will enhance patient safety and streamline the delivery of care, particularly at the interface between primary and secondary care.
 This capability will be delivered via the Shared Medicines Record Project and where the project is working closely with the National Data Resource Programme.

-The Secondary Care e-Prescribing and Medicines Administration (ePMA) Programme, as part of the Digital Medicines Transformation Portfolio (DMTP), has being established to deliver the second element of the wider strategy.
+The Secondary Care ePMA Programme, as part of the Digital Medicines Transformation Portfolio (DMTP), has being established to deliver the second element of the wider strategy.

-The Welsh Hospital Electronic Prescribing Pharmacy and Medicines Administration (WHEPPMA) Project Board supported the formation of an All-Wales commercial framework for Health Boards and Trusts to use to purchase an 'approved' e-prescribing solution.
-It was agreed at the July 2021 NHS Wales Leadership Board that Digital Health and Care Wales (DHCW) would manage the framework establishment process, whereby suppliers who meet the agreed clinical and technical threshold requirements and standards for an ePMA solution are made available on the framework for health boards and trusts to enter a contractual arrangement with.
+The Welsh Hospital Electronic Prescribing Pharmacy and Medicines Administration (WHEPPMA) Project Board supported the formation of an All-Wales commercial framework for

+Health Boards and Trusts to use to purchase an 'approved' e-prescribing solution.
+It was agreed at the July 2021 NHS Wales Leadership Board that DHCW would manage the framework establishment process, whereby suppliers who meet the agreed clinical and technical threshold requirements and standards for an ePMA solution are made available on the framework for health boards and trusts to enter a contractual arrangement with.
 Suppliers must be able to meet the requirements in relation to the defined data and architecture standards to ensure interoperability.
 Health Boards and Trusts will be responsible for the contractual agreement with their preferred ePMA supplier.

-When ready, after undertaking local scoping and development of the national software requirement specification to fit local needs health boards can call off services from the framework (i.e., Mini Competition).
-Health boards have also had to sign up to a National Minimum Viable Product which meets national requirements.
+When ready, after undertaking local scoping and development of the national software requirement specification to fit local needs Health Boards can call off services from the framework (mini competition).
+Health Boards have also had to sign up to a National Minimum Viable Product which meets national requirements.

-To ensure the appropriate governance an ePMA Project has been established within the Hywel Dda University Health Board (HDdUHB).
+To ensure the appropriate governance an ePMA Project has been established within HDdUHB.
 The current funding for the project, (pre-implementation phase only) is funded through the Digital Priorities Investment Fund (DPIF).
-The DPIF has committed to fund only resource requirements of local health boards to develop and implement an ePMA solution but will not fund the ongoing revenue and staff required to administrator the solution when in a Business-as-Usual state, this will be required to be covered by the health board.
+The DPIF has committed to fund only resource requirements of Local Health Boards to develop and implement an ePMA solution but will not fund the ongoing revenue and staff required to administrator the solution when in a business-as-usual state, this will be required to be covered by the Health Board.